MichAuto > Blog > Advocacy > Gov. Whitmer Launches New Office to Help Michiganders Benefit from Transitions in the Auto and Energy Sectors

 In advancing Michigan’s economic and equity goals, the office will also include a focus on targeting opportunities to support small and medium-sized businesses, women and minority-owned businesses, and those that have already experienced losses from the decline of manufacturing jobs.
 The office is also committed to promoting businesses that prioritize paying good wages, providing decent benefits and ensuring the fair treatment of workers.

-“MICHauto looks forward to providing input and guidance to the Community and Worker Economic Transition Office as it undertakes its important mission,” said Glenn Stevens Jr., Executive Director of MICHauto and Vice President of Automotive and Mobility Initiatives at the Detroit Regional Chamber.
+“MichAuto looks forward to providing input and guidance to the Community and Worker Economic Transition Office as it undertakes its important mission,” said Glenn Stevens Jr., Executive Director of MichAuto and Vice President of Automotive and Mobility Initiatives at the Detroit Regional Chamber.
 “Embracing clean energy technologies and sustainable practices will support the evolution and longevity of Michigan’s signature automotive and mobility industry as it continues to evolve.”

 The Economic Transition Office will also create a data-driven central source of information including perspective on likely economic scenarios regional opportunity and most effective interventions.